 The creditor has to file a petition with the court and get a judgment to garnish your wages.
 While there is a time limit on how long they can garnish your wages, your creditors can go back through the court system and get it renewed if your debt is still not paid.

-The maximum amount that may be held from a person’s weekly income is the lesser of 25%.
-If that person is the head of household and a Missouri resident, it may be capped at 10%.
-It will also be capped if the amount of weekly earnings exceed 30 times minimum wage.
+If you have received notice of a garnishment, they will most likely begin taking 25% of your paycheck.
+If you are the head of household and a Missouri resident, it may be capped at 10%.
+It will also be capped if the amount of weekly earnings exceeds 30 times minimum wage.

 However, these minimums don’t apply to a child support garnishment.
 They can be taken out of your pay at a higher percentage.
 Currently, a child support garnishment can be up to 65% of your earnings.